JohnDominicJasmin/Quiz-Game-CPP/README.md

 # Quiz-Game-CPP
-Quiz Game in C++ it compose of 10 different categories, different varierty of questions this program only run  on linux machine with the use of qtcreator IDE
+Quiz Game in C++ is composes of 10 different categories, different a variety of questions this program only runs on a Linux machine with the use of Qt-creator IDE.
 ![](quizgame4.jpg)
 ![](quizgame3.jpg)
 ![](quizgame.jpg)